root-project/root/docbook/primer/ROOT_as_calculator.md

 Here we made a step forward.
 We even declared variables and used a *for* control structure.
-Note that there are some subtle differences between CINT and the standard C++ language.
+Note that there are some subtle differences between Cint and the standard C++ language.
 You do not need the ";" at the end of line in interactive mode -- try the difference e.g. using the command at line `root [6]`.